victoriacheng15/mehub/src/content/blog/unleashing-the-12week-plan-the-road-to-accomplishment.md

 Have you ever questioned why your year-long resolutions often fall short?
 This aligns with one of the four concepts outlined below.
 The issue lies in the duration of long-term goals—they are often too long.
 Halfway through the year, unforeseen circumstances or situations can cause us to lose focus.
 If we could condense yearly planning into 12-week cycles, how might it benefit you?

-## The Concepts That I Resonated With:
+## The Concepts That I Resonated With

 - The Flaws of Annual Planning:
   - Traditional annual planning often leads to procrastination, loss of focus, and decreased motivation.